rajat9garg/urlshortner/memory-bank/progress.md

 - Improved URL validation
 - Fixed bug in redirect handling
 - Updated API documentation
+- Created explicit Redis configuration (`RedisConfig.kt`) for password authentication
+- Fixed date/time serialization in `UrlController` to convert `LocalDateTime` to `OffsetDateTime` with UTC
+- Added and fixed unit tests for `UrlServiceImpl`
+- Updated all dependencies and configuration for stable operation

 ### 2025-05-25
 - Implemented basic URL shortening